Skip to main content

 Followers of Olympia strive to follow the Heroic Code in the hopes of achieving immortality or possibly even godhood.
 Even those who are not heroes can strive personal greatness, the potential for heroism exists in everyone.

-The Olympic games are held every four years atop Mount Olympus in Hellenia.
-Here the great heroes of the Hellenic states gather to settle their differences in a series of challenges and games.
+The Olympic games are held every four years atop Mount Olympus in Haladria.
+Here the great heroes of the Haladric states gather to settle their differences in a series of challenges and games.
 The Olympics were instigated by the original Olympia when she was mortal as a way for the states to settle their differences without resorting to warfare or diplomatic bickering that would tear the League apart.
 It is thus the holy duty of all her followers to see that the Olympics run smoothly and that their outcome is widely known.

-The Undying Flame of Olympia burns atop Mount Olympus, representing the continuity of the Olympics and thus Hellenia.
+The Undying Flame of Olympia burns atop Mount Olympus, representing the continuity of the Olympics and thus Haladria.
 While it was extinguished during the Sundering it now burns again.
 The Flame is symbolic of the fire that burns in the breast of a true hero and the priesthood consider it their duty to protect not only the physical flame but to act as the guardians of the heroic way of life.
-This often puts them in conflict with more progressive parts of Hellenic culture.
+This often puts them in conflict with more progressive parts of Haladric culture.

 The holy symbol of Olympia was a laurel wreath.
-She is usually depicted as a young Hellenic woman with a laurel wreath upon her brow.
+She is usually depicted as a young Haladric woman with a laurel wreath upon her brow.
 She is always depicted in the midst of some kind of heroic deed.
 Some recent depictions instead show Pyrolatrius’ male form instead, it is not clear if this practice will become common.

 Strands

-Unlike the other gods of the Torch pantheon, the worship of Olympia has never spread outside of Hellenia and until very recently was never big enough to have distinct strands, with all its effort to running the Olympic games that are so central to Hellenic culture.
+Unlike the other gods of the Torch pantheon, the worship of Olympia has never spread outside of Haladria and until very recently was never big enough to have distinct strands, with all its effort to running the Olympic games that are so central to Haladric culture.
 If foreign heroes start to convert to her worship this will no doubt change.
 However, we could theorise on the existence of Aspirants, who seek to emulate heroic deeds in Olympia’s name; Watchers of the Flame, who run the games and ensure that all abide by the outcome; and Chroniclers, those who remember the names and deeds of past heroes.

 Strictures